-You must apply for admission by the November 1 priority admission application deadline to be eligible to apply for Chancellor’s Scholarships.
+You must apply for admission by the November 2 early action application deadline to be eligible to apply for Chancellor’s Scholarships.
 Admitted students will receive an email with the link to the scholarship application, which must be submitted by December 15.

 Retain Your Scholarship